bluehenry/Selenium.WebAutomationTests/README.md

 ```

 ## CSS Vs. XPath
 There are a lot of discussion about CSS Vs. XPath.
 I don't think performance is a big issue.
 Because Selenium doesn't focus on performance testing.
-In most of cases page rendering take more time than identify a element.
+In most of cases page rendering take more time than identify an element.
 You can also check this article [Css Vs. XPath](http://elementalselenium.com/tips/32-xpath-vs-css).
 The conclusion is "For starters there is no dramatic difference in performance between XPath and CSS."